mgaman/PDUlib/README.md

 Encode/Decode PDU for sending/receiving SMS.
 ## Alphabets
 Both the default GSM 7 bit and UCS-2 16 bit alphabets are supported which means that you can, in practice, send and receive in any language you want.
-This implementation does not process the User Data Header (UDH).
-The practical implication of this is that concatenated messages or national language extensions are not supported.
+This implementation partially processes the User Data Header (UDH).
+The practical implication of this is that concatenated messages are supported but media or national language extensions are not supported.
 ## Target audience
 The code is written in plain C++ so it should be usable by both desktop and Arduino coders.
 # API